 Customers Give Back

-The transformation of customers is underway, even unwittingly, as they become digital fans and promoters of brands.
+The transformation of customers to advocates is underway, even unwittingly, as they become digital fans and promoters of brands.
 It seems like an endless sharing of photos or video clips makes everyone a brand influencer and promoter.

-And online shopping, which seems ubiquitous, isn’t going to stop brand promotion anytime soon.
-Even as people increasingly shop online, they develop favorite places and businesses in the real world.
+As people increasingly shop online, they develop favorite places and businesses in the real world.
 Customers are promoters, who multiply the impact of brands.

 Power In Your Hands

 Does this make sense to you?
-If you’re a small business owner, I hope you realize the immense importance of this customer impact, and the power in your hands.
+If you’re a small business owner, I hope you realize the immense importance of this new customer relationship model, and the power in your hands.
 If you have a simple marketing campaign, promotional offer, event or communication in mind, it’s possible to reach out — by email, meet-ups, social tools, you name it — in a coordinated way that businesses only dreamed of a decade ago.

 Best of all, consumers who shop with local businesses frequently want to spread the word.
-So it’s time for you to engage digitally by transforming what you do in real life into your digital presence — to engage prospective customers and your existing business fans.
+So it’s time for you to engage digitally by transforming what you do in real life into your digital presence — to engage prospective customers and your existing business supporters.